Kimmix/KMMX-Web/lore/operation-ghost-lab.md

 My instruments scream warnings in the milliseconds before reality tears apart. *Anti-matter interference detected.* *Quantum field collapse imminent.* *Matter-antimatter annihilation threshold exceeded.*

-Dark energy explodes outward like a collapsing star reversing its death.
+Energy explodes outward like a collapsing star reversing its death.
 Blue-white light so intense it overloads my optical filters, searing afterimages into my visual cortex.
 The sound isn't sound anymore – it's pure force, a pressure wave that lifts me off my legs and slams me against the far wall.

 But that's not the worst part.